Fred C. Ainsworth

-Frederick Crayton Ainsworth (September 11, 1852 – June 5, 1934) was a surgeon in the United States Army who eventually rose to the position of Adjutant General.
+Frederick Crayton Ainsworth (September 11, 1852 – June 5, 1934) was an American surgeon and military officer who was Adjutant General of the United States Army.
 A gifted administrator, Ainsworth revolutionized government record-keeping methods following his initial appointment in 1886 to the Record and Pensions Division of the War Department, making them vastly more efficient.
 Ainsworth's talents were quickly recognized, and he was given administrative responsibility over more and more government departments, thus accumulating considerable power and eventually becoming the dominant figure in the Department of War.

 In the later stages of his career, Ainsworth, once an innovator, became resistant to further reform proposed by the civilian leadership and was eventually forced from office in 1912 with the threat of court-martial for insubordination.
 Even after retirement however, he continued to exercise considerable influence through his political connections in Washington.